stencila/hub/README.md

 > 💁 Tip: The individual `run` recipes are useful for quickly iterating during development and, in the case of the `director`, will hot-reload when source files are edited.
 Where possible, the `run` recipes will use a local Python virtual environment.
 In other cases, they will use the Docker image for the service.
 In both cases the `run` recipes define the necessary environment variables, set at their defaults.

 > 💁 Tip: If you need to run a couple of the services together you can `make run` them in separate terminals.
-This can be handy if you want to do iterative development of one service while checking that it is talking the correct way with one or more of the other services.
+This can be handy if you want to do iterative development of one service while checking that it is talking correctly to one or more of the other services.

 > 🛈 Info: We use `Makefile`s throughout this repo because `make` is a ubiquitous and language agnostic development tool.
-But they are mostly there to guide and document the development workflow.
-Many developers will probably only want to refer to the `Makefiles` and bypass `make` in favour of using their favorite tools directly e.g. `python`, `npx`, PyCharm, `pytest`, VSCode or whatever.
+However, they are mostly there to guide and document the development workflow.
+You may prefer to bypass `make` in favour of using your favorite tools directly e.g. `python`, `npx`, PyCharm, `pytest`, VSCode or whatever.

 ### Linting and formatting

 Some of services define code linting and formatting recipes.
-Often you might run those together e.g.
+Often they get run together e.g.

 ```sh
 make format lint